-Registered Council volunteers
+1.1 Registered Council volunteers

-People who have been approved by Council and added to Council's Volunteers Register, such as Section 355 Committees, Volunteer Groups and volunteers with the Sports Councils, Libraries, Visitor Information Centre, Ngioka Centre and advisory panels.
+People who have been approved by Council to work on its land, services and facilities, such as Section 355 Committees and volunteers with the Sports Councils, Libraries, Visitor Information Centre, Ngioka Centre and advisory groups.
 Attendance at PSC Induction Training is compulsory for all these volunteers.

-- · Council provides direct support to these volunteers. - Activities undertaken include enhancing community halls and facilities, sporting ovals, parks, reserves, foreshores, libraries, visitor information and events. - Council provides ongoing WHS support and training for these volunteers. - Volunteers are also consulted on WHS issues.
+- Council provides direct support to these volunteers. - Activities undertaken include enhancing community halls and facilities, sporting ovals, parks, reserves, foreshores, libraries, visitor information and events. - Council provides ongoing WHS support and training for these volunteers. - Volunteers are also consulted on WHS issues.

-1.2 Ca

-Casual volunteers
+1.2 Casual volunteers